 The picture below shows several Bonchi's growing their first leaves, right after cutting them down, yes they look ugly at this point, for a short while...

+What can be more creative and versatile hobby and art than growing a chile pepper from a seed to a bonsai tree?
+That's what you can call your own creation!
 Use all techniques available, growing thick stems, bending branches, adding stones, moss etc. and of course, trimming roots, leaves and stems just the way you like them.

 First, you might think that "It takes too long for my patience to do that!", but it really doesn't take much time with Capsicums... read on!
+The best of all, you can choose ANY from thousands of different chile varieties to start your own chile bonsai project, truly from a seed!

 Bolivian Rainbow Bonchi "Bobo" and it's proud owner.
+Germinating chiles.
+Seedling just germinated!

 It doesn't matter if the plant you selected grows 4 meters tall in a large container...